AbolfazlGameMaker/Golden-Moon-Desktop/README.md

 ## Installation
 - First install the setup.sh
-- run it
+- run it in the folder you wanna install our program
-- wait until it completes
-- clone the repo
+- open the golden-moon-desktop folder that was made by the program
-- run desktop.py
+- Run desktop.py

 ## Contributing